PatwinchIR/WordSense/README.md

 Backend logging will continue in that terminal session

 # Start Frontend

+For running locally, make sure that the following is commented in in `src/constants.js` so that the frontend hits the appropriate port for the backend:

+`export const BASE_URL = “http://localhost:5000”;`

 To start the frontend, open another terminal and do: